sourcegraph/about/handbook/marketing/livestream.md

-# Webinars
+# Livestream events (Webinars)
 ## Overview
 The following information describes the planning and execution of a Sourcegraph webinar.

-## Webinar information
+## Livestream information

-All webinars will require the following details for planning:
+All livestream events will require the following details for planning:

 - Title
 - Date/Time